The Coronavirus Response: Spotlight on State & Local Governments

 At least one governor made it even harder to release people.
 Greg Abbott, the GOP governor of Texas, issued an executive order requiring that people with a prior violent conviction make a bail payment before pretrial release; this blocks local efforts to shrink jails.
 Anyone who can afford bail can still walk out, which critics denounced as discriminatory.

-Some governors have taken initial steps to facilitate decarceration, though.
-In Michigan, which is already battling a surge of cases in prisons, Democratic Governor Gretchen Whitmer issued an executive order expanding prison and jail administrators’ ability to consider certain groups for early release, for instance people with a short time left to serve.
-In New York, Governor Andrew Cuomo, a Democrat, agreed on Friday to release 1,100 people who are held for technical violations of their supervised release conditions.
+Some governors took initial steps to facilitate decarceration, though.
+In Michigan, which is battling a surge of cases in prisons, Democratic Governor Gretchen Whitmer issued an executive order expanding prison and jail administrators’ ability to consider certain groups for early release, for instance people with a short time left to serve.
+New York Governor Andrew Cuomo, a Democrat, agreed to release 1,100 people who are held for technical violations of their supervised release conditions.
 But five days later, officials could only attest to the release of a small fraction, Gothamist reported.
-Advocates are also asking Cuomo to do more, and protect the state’s elderly prisoners.
-Cuomo is also pushing to roll back the state’s 2019 bail reform, which would expand pretrial detention.
+Advocates are asking for more, especially to protect the state’s elderly prisoners.
+Cuomo is also pushing to roll back the 2019 bail reform; that would expand pretrial detention.

 The office of California Governor Gavin Newsom, a Democrat, said the state would expedite the release to 3,500 people who were due to be released within 60 days.
 This falls short of advocates’ pleas to protect vulnerable people, and the releases will only proceed “within the next several weeks.”
-Still, Newsom’s office is using this to dissuade courts from ordering stronger steps.
-California confirmed its first prison cases nearly two weeks ago but Newsom has since repeatedly refused to release large numbers of people.
-Illinois‘s Democratic Governor J.B.
-Pritkzer says he is working to release people who officials consider to not pose a threat, but the process is slow as the virus quickly spreads.
-300 people were released Tuesday, though.
-The state’s prison population is down three percent since February, partly because Illinois (as other states) has suspended prison admissions.
-That can burden overcrowded jails.
+Still, Newsom’s office is using this to dissuade courts from ordering stronger decarceration measuress.
+California confirmed its first prison cases nearly two weeks ago, but Newsom has repeatedly refused to release large numbers of people.

 Week of March 23-29